Why do we worry?

 One such thing is to bring focus to the emotion you're feeling.
 You may think this is an odd suggestion.
 'Why would I want to focus on my uncomfortable feelings?', you may be thinking.
 But remember when I asked you not to think of that busy road?
 The thoughts are there already and by paying them attention we can help to dissipate their intensity.

-Here is something I call, exploring the thoughts:
+Here's something I call, exploring the thoughts:

 Think of an emotion, for example happiness.